 The Committee Chairperson, with the approval of the Committee, may appoint standing subcommittees or ad hoc subcommittees.
 Each subcommittee shall be composed of at least three (3) members.
 The Chairperson may appoint non-Committee members to a subcommittee.
 Each standing or ad hoc subcommittee shall have those powers and that authority stipulated in the motion authorizing the subcommittee.
 Each standing or ad hoc subcommittee shall serve at the pleasure of the Committee.

 The Committee will meet as necessary to complete review in a timely manner of all research projects involving UASs but not less than twice a year.

 Investigators are required to submit a signed paper copy and a signed electronic copy of the application at least two (2) weeks prior to a scheduled meeting.
 If the Committee Chairperson or Vice Chairperson determines that the submitted materials are not adequate, investigators may be required to submit additional information.
 No incomplete submissions will be reviewed by the Committee.

 Notice of Meeting/Meeting Agenda and Support Materials

 Notice of meetings will occur through announcements in the University Letter and Research Newsletter, and a meeting calendar will be available on the Committee website.
-Committee members will be notified through the office of Research Development & Compliance and will be sent all necessary supporting information concerning research proposals.
+Committee members will be notified by the Division of Research & Economic Development and will be sent all necessary supporting information concerning research proposals.

 Minutes will be of sufficient detail to show attendance at the meeting; actions taken by the Committee; the vote on actions including the number of members voting for, against, and abstaining; and the basis for requiring changes in or disapproving research.